Islamic Morality: The Source of Peace and Security

 A good action and a bad action are not the same.
 Repel the bad with something better and, if there is enmity between you and someone else, he will be like a bosom friend.
 (Qur'an, 41:34)

-Islam is a religion which provides and guarantees freedom of ideas, thought and life.
+Islam is a religion which provides and guarantees freedom of ideas, thought, expression and life.
 It prevents tension, disputes, slander and even negative thinking among people.
-In the same way that terrorism and all acts of violence are determinedly prohibited in Islam, even the slightest ideological pressure to be put on them is also forbidden:
+According to Qur'anic moral values, every person is free to adhere to any belief they wish or advocate any idea they want - as long as it does not violate the law and public order nor restrict the freedoms of others.
+A Muslim who abides by the Qur'an would not impose any belief or idea upon others, compel people to convert to Islam, or interfere themselves with others' way of living Islam.
+In the same way that all types of force and imposition are determinedly prohibited in Islam, even the slightest ideological pressure to be put on them is also forbidden:

 There is no compulsion in religion.
 True guidance has become clearly distinct from error.
 (Qur'an, 2:256)